astral-sh/uv/README.md

   file as the constraints file.
 Uses space-separated list of files.
 - `UV_LINK_MODE`: Equivalent to the `--link-mode` command-line argument.
 If set, uv will use this as a link mode.
+- `UV_NO_BUILD_ISOLATION`: Equivalent to the `--no-build-isolation` command-line argument.
+If set, uv will skip isolation when building source distributions.

 In each case, the corresponding command-line argument takes precedence over an environment variable.